tsgrissom/PotterPlus/README.md

 * Add `pvp_restricted` flags
 * Check if `enchanting.yml` is even a thing anymore
 * Add stuff for post-graduation (more classes, paths, and exclusive spells)
+* Make mobs more aggressive as they get damaged with `min_damage` flags, etc.

 ### Known bugs